Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 Matcha tea comes in a powdered form made from stone-ground green tea leaves.
 The main producer of matcha tea is Japan.

-Moreover, tea is good for stress relief because it also contains L-THEANINE.
+Moreover, the tea is good for stress relief because it also contains L-THEANINE.
 Also, matcha tea is good for weight loss

-The plants that produce matcha tea are mostly shaded.
-The shading process starts before the harvesting season, which increases its caffeine content.
+The plants that produce the matcha tea are mostly shaded.
+The shading process starts before harvesting season, which increases its caffeine content.

 3) Yerba Mate Tea